datadryad/dryad-app/app/views/layouts/_faq.html.md

     how the data were generated (i.e. equipment/tools/reagents used, or procedures followed).
   </li>
   <li>
-    Usage Notes: Guidance on the programs and/or software that are required to open the data files included with your submission will be helpful to include for future users of your dataset.
+    Usage notes: Guidance on the programs and/or software that are required to open the data files included with your submission will be helpful to include for future users of your dataset.
 This information will ensure ease of accessibility, especially for the less common file types.
 If proprietary software is required, include open-source alternatives.